Unquoted object identifiers:

 Third-party Tools and Case-insensitive Identifier Resolution¶

-Some third-party applications always use double quotes for identifiers in the SQL queries they generate, which may result in queries containing identifiers that cannot be found in Snowflake due to differences in case.
+Some third-party applications always use double quotes for identifiers in the SQL queries they generate, which might result in queries containing identifiers that cannot be found in Snowflake due to differences in case.

 Controlling Case Using the QUOTED_IDENTIFIERS_IGNORE_CASE Parameter¶